current projects

 In total, our region has 62 transit vehicles in service by the smaller transit providers and ATA Bus.
 Of these, six (6) exceed more than 200,000 odometer miles.
 The goal is to have less than 10% of the fleet below this threshold as maintenance on high-mileage vehicles is substantially more frequent and expensive.

-understanding metrics & Guages
+understanding metrics & GAUges

 Federally Required Metric